 Firstly, can I say thank you to all of you for your support and hard work during this lockdown.
-It is a difficult time for everyone and we know that you are all doing your best to help your children continue learning at home whilst remaining safe and happy.
+It has been a difficult time for everyone and we know that you have all done your best to help your children continue learning at home whilst remaining safe and happy.

-- Ask everyone to avoid contact with anyone who has symptoms, which I am sure you are already doing anyway.
+- Everyone must avoid contact with anyone who has symptoms, which I am sure you are already doing anyway.